CarinaSilva/Master-in-Health-Molecular-Technologies/Exercises/Microarray/exercises_micro.md

 The _pData_ function gives access to an object _phenoData_.
-We can choose a relevant column from the sample annotation to identify biological groups of interest In this case we want to use the information available for the samples.
+We can choose a relevant column from the sample annotation to identify biological groups of interest.
+In this case we want to use the information available for the samples.
 We use the function _grep_ to extract this information and store it in a separate object, _fac_.

 ```{r}